 Tea Tasting Notes

 To put into perspective just how much I enjoyed this blend normally when I do my tasting sessions I have one cup of tea but after finishing my first cup of this tea I enjoyed it so much that I simply had to make another.
 This blend is honestly beautiful, it’s vegetal, sweet fruity and incredibly well-balanced while it doesn’t scream Figgy pudding or Christmas for me it is still a tasty blend that I will no doubt have to order some more of as soon as I get the chance.
 Sadly there wasn’t many fruity bits in the sample I was sent so I was worried that it was going to be very green tea / vegetal heavy and the fruity elements were going to take a backseat.
 But I was wrong and even with the small amount of fruit included in my sample this blend was pretty much perfectly balanced and naturally sweet enough that I didn’t need to add any honey which is always a bonus.
 I followed the steeping suggestions I was given and what I will say is that this blend does result in a rather light cup but anything stronger and it would be too much the overall strength is perfect for the type of blend this is.
-It’s a perfect cup to sit and relax with during the evening and now I have non left I will truly miss sipping on it while cosy in my winter Pj’s relaxing.
 I reckon this would also be a great accompaniment to a light afternoon tea as it pairs perfectly with sweet treats and would be enjoyable for all ages.